barrelstrength/sprout-docs/docs/email/custom-mailers.md

+---
+date: 2018-06-25
+description: Mailers enable you to manage your Campaign Emails within Craft and send Campaign Emails via your favorite email service.
+---

 # Mailers

 Mailers enable you to manage your Campaign Emails within Craft and send Campaign Emails via your favorite email service.